RRJena/UniMap/README.md

 ### Latest Improvements

-- **Bing Maps Directions API Fix**: Fixed the `getDirections` method in BingMapsAdapter to properly use the DirectionsManager API instead of the incorrect static method call
+- **Bing Maps Directions API Fix**: Fixed the `getDirections` method in BingMapsAdapter to properly use the DirectionsManager API.
+The `DirectionsManager` class must be instantiated and requires the `calculateDirections()` method instead of a static method call
+- **Enhanced Input Validation**: Added comprehensive input validation to `getDirections`, `geocode`, and `reverseGeocode` methods in BingMapsAdapter
+- **Consistent Error Handling**: All error rejections now properly return Error objects for consistent error handling across all async methods
 - **Enhanced Geocoding**: Updated Bing Maps geocoding and reverse geocoding to use the modern SearchManager API
 - **New Providers**: Added support for Azure Maps, Here Maps, TomTom, Yandex Maps, and Carto
 - **Improved Error Handling**: Enhanced error handling across all adapters with better error messages and validation